WikiLeaks’ Assange facing hearing on US extradition request

-LONDON (AP) — WikiLeaks’ founder Julian Assange is facing a court hearing over a U.S. request to extradite him for alleged computer hacking.
+LONDON (AP) — WikiLeaks founder Julian Assange was facing a court hearing Thursday over a U.S. request to extradite him for allegedly conspiring to hack a Pentagon computer.

-Assange is expected to appear by video link from prison for Thursday’s hearing at London’s Westminster Magistrates’ Court.
+Assange is expected to appear by video link from prison for the hearing at London’s Westminster Magistrates’ Court.

-The 47-year-old Australian is serving a 50-week prison sentence for jumping bail in 2012 and holing up in the Ecuadorian Embassy in London.
-At the time, he was facing extradition to Sweden for questioning over alleged sex crimes.
+The 47-year-old Australian was sentenced Wednesday to 50 weeks in prison for jumping bail in 2012 and holing up in the Ecuadorian Embassy in London.
+At the time, he was facing extradition to Sweden for questioning over rape and sexual assault allegations made by two women.

+Assange says he feared being sent to the U.S. to face charges related to WikiLeaks’ publication of classified U.S. military documents.

-Assange was arrested last month after Ecuador revoked his political asylum.
+Assange was arrested last month after his relationship with his embassy hosts went sour and Ecuador revoked his political asylum.

 Lawyers say Assange will fight extradition to the U.S., where authorities have charged him with conspiring to break into a Pentagon computer system.